Major depressive disorder: Signs and symptoms

-A person having a major depressive episode usually exhibits a low mood, which pervades all aspects of life, and an inability to experience pleasure in previously enjoyable activities.
-Depressed people may be preoccupied with or ruminate over thoughts and feelings of worthlessness, inappropriate guilt or regret, helplessness or hopelessness.
+A person facing a major depressive episode may have feelings of hopelessness and self-hatred, and may also experience suicidal ideation and thoughts of self-harm.
+In many cases, this manifests as a complete loss of emotional reactivity, a neurological protection response known as emotional blunting or anhedonia.
+Approximately 50% of individuals with MDD report these symptoms.
+Furthermore MDD frequently co-occurs with complex post-traumatic stress disorder (C-PTSD), particularly in cases involving long term trauma.

-Other symptoms of depression include poor concentration and memory, withdrawal from social situations and activities, reduced sex drive, irritability, and thoughts of death or suicide.
-Insomnia is common; in the typical pattern, a person wakes very early and cannot get back to sleep.
+Other symptoms of depression include poor concentration and memory, withdrawal from social situations and activities, reduced sex drive, irritability, Insomnia is common; in the typical pattern, a person wakes very early and cannot go back to sleep.
 Hypersomnia, or oversleeping, can also happen, as well as day-night rhythm disturbances, such as diurnal mood variation.
 Some antidepressants may also cause insomnia due to their stimulating effect.
 In severe cases, depressed people may have psychotic symptoms.
 These symptoms include delusions or, less commonly, hallucinations, usually unpleasant.
 People who have had previous episodes with psychotic symptoms are more likely to have them with future episodes.

 A depressed person may report multiple physical symptoms such as fatigue, headaches, or digestive problems; physical complaints are the most common presenting problem in developing countries, according to the World Health Organization's criteria for depression.
 Appetite often decreases, resulting in weight loss, although increased appetite and weight gain occasionally occur.

 Major depression significantly affects a person's family and personal relationships, work or school life, sleeping and eating habits, and general health.
 Family and friends may notice agitation or lethargy.
 Older depressed people may have cognitive symptoms of recent onset, such as forgetfulness, and a more noticeable slowing of movements.

 Depressed children may often display an irritable rather than a depressed mood; most lose interest in school and show a steep decline in academic performance.
 Diagnosis may be delayed or missed when symptoms are interpreted as "normal moodiness".
-Elderly people may not present with classical depressive symptoms.
+Elderly people with depression may not present with classical depressive symptoms.
 Diagnosis and treatment is further complicated in that the elderly are often simultaneously treated with a number of other drugs, and often have other concurrent diseases.